dutt/new_dev_tips/README.md

 ## Old unknown code

 "Ah, the ThingyDoer.
-Bob wrote that, he quit two years ago and nobody has really touched it since."
+Sara wrote that, he quit two years ago and nobody has really touched it since."

 It might be the case that nobody currently working in the company knows how a piece of code works.
 You'll have to dig down and figure it out yourself.